creativescala/doodle/docs/src/main/mdoc/algebra/using.md

 ## Creating Cross-Backend Pictures

 If we want to use algebras directly and target multiple backends we need to do a little bit more work then when working with a single backend.
 First we need to decide what algebras we need.
-Let's say we decide to use @scaladoc[Basic](doodle.language.Basic), which is a collection of the algebras that matches what `Image` supports, along with @scaladoc[Text](doodle.algebra.Text).
+Let's say we decide to use @:api(doodle.language.Basic), which is a collection of the algebras that matches what `Image` supports, along with @:api(doodle.algebra.Text).
 We then have steps to follow to firstly create a picture and then to use the picture with a concrete backend.

 To create a picture: